What happens after we make a decision about a child representative?

 How does a child representative help us to create a child’s plan?

 As a child representative, you can do anything a participant can do under the NDIS Act.
-This includes working with us to create the child participant’s NDIS plan.
+This includes working with us to create the child's NDIS plan.
 Everyone has different goals, living situations and circumstances.
-Where possible, you will include the child participant in planning discussions or talk to them about their plan and supports to find out what they would like.
+Where possible, you'll include the child in planning discussions or talk to them about their plan and supports to find out what they would like.

-You will be responsible for working with us to create the child participant’s plan.
+You'll be responsible for working with us to create the child's plan.
 This includes:

-• Preparing a statement of goals and aspirations on the child participant’s behalf or helping them to prepare one.
+• Preparing a statement of goals and aspirations on the child's behalf or helping them to prepare one.
 This means working out what goals the child would like to pursue and what they would like to be able to do.

-• Talking to us about what supports the child participant might need to help them to pursue their goals.
+• Talking to us about what NDIS, community and mainstream supports the child participant might need to help them to pursue their goals.

-• Talking to us about how the NDIS funded supports are managed.
+• Talking to us about how the funding in the child's plan is managed.

 Learn more about your plan and creating your plan.

-The different ways the supports can be managed are:
+The different ways funding can be managed are:

-• Self-managed, where the NDIS funds are paid directly to you and you make sure providers are paid.
-You will be responsible for keeping all the records and managing the child participant’s plan budget.
+• Self-managed, where the funds are paid directly to you and you make sure funds are used to purchase NDIS supports.
+You'll be responsible for keeping all the records and managing the NDIS funding in the child's plan.

-• Plan-managed, where the plan is managed by a plan manager who will pay providers on your behalf.
+• Plan-managed, where the plan is managed by a plan manager who will pay for NDIS support on your behalf.

-• Agency-managed, where the NDIA will pay registered providers of services on your behalf.
+• Agency-managed, where the NDIA will pay registered providers on your behalf, to provide NDIS supports.

-A child representative can request how they would like the supports in a child participant’s plan to be managed.
+A child representative can request how they would like the funding to be managed.

-For example, the child representative can make a request to self-manage some or all of the funding for supports under the child participant’s plan.
+For example, the child representative can make a request to self-manage some or all of the funding for NDIS supports under the child’s plan.
 In most cases, the Agency will approve this request.

-• whether the child representative is able to manage finances
+• whether the child representative can manage finances

-• whether there is reason to believe that the child participant’s representative might not spend funding according to the child’s plan
+• whether there's reason to believe that the child participant’s representative might not spend NDIS funding according to the child’s plan

 • whether, and to what extent, any risks are reduced by any safeguards or strategies we could put in place through the child’s plan.